EOSC-PLATFORM/resource-profile/docs/elements.rst

    * - Element name
      - Description
      - Mandatory

    * -
      -
      - Y
-   * -
+   * - mainContact
-     -
+     - Service's Main Contact/Resource Owner info.
      - Y
-   * -
+   * - publicContacts
-     -
+     - List of the Service's Public Contacts info.
      - Y
-   * -
-     -
-     - Y
-   * -
-     -
-     - Y
-   * -
-     -
-     - Y
-   * -
-     -
-     - Y
-   * -
-     -
-     - Y
-   * -
-     -
-     - Y
-   * -
-     -
-     - Y
-   * -
-     -
-     - Y
-   * -
-     -
-     - Y
    * - helpdeskEmail
      - The email to ask more information from the Provider about this Resource.
      - Y
    * - securityContactEmail
      - The email to contact the Provider for critical security issues about this Resource.
-     - Y
-   * - mainContact
-     - Service's Main Contact/Resource Owner info.
-     - Y
-   * - publicContacts
-     - List of the Service's Public Contacts info.
      - Y
 7. Maturity
 ########